Octops/agones-discover-openmatch/README.md

 ## Allocation Rules

 The allocation service will try to find a GameServer that matches the criteria found on the `Extension` field of the `AssignTicketsRequest`.
-This information must match with Labels (Region and World) from the Fleet and GameServer:
+This information must match with Labels (Region and World) from the Fleet and GameServer.

+Rules:
    - GameServer running on the desired Region
    - GameServer hosting the desired World
    - GameServer Capacity can accommodate all the tickets from the match